Danielgimel/gl-burgershot/gl-burgershot/README.md

 qb-menu - https://github.com/qbcore-framework/qb-menu

 ## Installation :
--  Dowload the script and put in inside you server files
+-  Download the script and put in inside you server files
 -  ensure gl-burgershot in your sever.cfg
 -  in qb-smallresources > client > consumables.lua line 180-192 insert the follwing: